 Flea and Tick Shampoo for Dogs

-From one of the studies:
+Here's an excerpt from one of the studies:

 “Regular weekly shampooing of dogs did reduce the number of fleas compared to the controls, but it was not sufficient to eliminate flea burdens as shown by the fact that only one dog in the shampoo group was free of fleas…”

 Most of these studies share the same sentiment where flea shampoos are either barely effective or not effective at all.
 The above and other studies also demonstrated that dog groups treatment with actual flea and tick treatments responded much better and proper flea/tick treatments such as flea drops had a 99.5% efficacy.